What Can You Do with a Physics Degree?

 There are various branches of physics that all STEM students should know.
 Physics students must have a strong head for numbers and a solid grasp of scientific principles.
 They also need to be interested in discovering new things about the physical world.
 For more information on where your physics degree can take you, read this overview.

 A physics degree can make a difference in your career, whether you are interested in exploring space, time, and matter, or any other fascinating elements of the physical universe.
-Many physics graduates work in research positions, but these roles are available across many industries, including education, aerospace, defense, healthcare, energy and materials, computing, IT, and technology.

-Astrophysics and Space Careers
+Exciting Careers in Astrophysics and Space Exploration

 Although many people want to become an astronaut when they are young, physics may be a good choice.
 The space sector is highly competitive and has limited roles.
 Most of these positions do not involve any involvement in space travel.
-An undergraduate degree is sufficient for administrative or trainee roles in the sector.
-However, a master's degree will be required for more advanced and specialized positions.

 Museums and planetariums are two other options for organizations that offer roles in space and astronomy.
 You can find professional astronomers working in universities, colleges, research labs, observatories, and other institutions that have affiliations with academic institutions.